Coolio

-Artis Leon Ivey Jr. (August 1, 1963 – September 28, 2022), known by his stage name Coolio, was an American rapper.
+Artis Leon Ivey Jr. (August 1, 1963 – September 28, 2022), known by his stage name Coolio, was an American rapper, songwriter and record producer.
 He was best known for his single "Gangsta's Paradise" (1995), which won a Grammy Award, and was credited for changing the course of hip-hop by bringing it to a wider audience.
 Other singles included "Fantastic Voyage" (1994), "1, 2, 3, 4 (Sumpin' New)" (1996), and "C U When U Get There" (1997).
 He released nine albums, the first three of which achieved mainstream success: It Takes a Thief (1994), Gangsta's Paradise (1995), and My Soul (1997).
 Coolio first achieved recognition as a member of the gangsta rap group WC and the Maad Circle.
 Coolio sold 4.8 million albums in the U.S.

 He also created the six-episode reality television show Coolio's Rules (2008), the web series Cookin' with Coolio, and published a cookbook.

 Early life

 Artis Leon Ivey Jr. was born on August 1, 1963, in Monessen, Pennsylvania.
-His mother was a factory worker who divorced his father, who was a carpenter, and they moved to Compton, California when Ivey was eight years old.
+His mother was a factory worker who divorced his father, who was a carpenter, and they moved to Compton, California, when Ivey was eight years old.
 Ivey was severely asthmatic and, as a child, he was taken to the hospital several times due to asthma complications.
 He was a regular visitor to his local library as a boy.
 He often played board games with his mother.
 He started rapping as a teenager, earning the nickname Coolio Iglesias due to his slick performances, a takeoff of Spanish singer Julio Iglesias; the nickname was later shortened to Coolio.
 He was arrested for taking a weapon to school and served prison time for larceny.
 As Compton went into decline in the 1980s, he became addicted to crack cocaine, but quit drugs after spending time living with his father in San Jose, crediting Christianity for helping him get over his addiction.
 There, he worked for the California Department of Forestry and Fire Protection.
 Coolio attended Compton Community College then worked in a volunteer fire department and security at Los Angeles International Airport, before becoming a rapper.

 Music career

-Coolio recorded his first single in 1987, titled "Whatcha Gonna Do?".
+Coolio recorded his first single in 1987, titled "Whatcha Gonna Do?"
 In 1988, he recorded "What Makes You Dance (Force Groove)" with Nu-Skool.
 Coolio made connections in the L.A. rap scene, and in 1991, joined the group WC and the Maad Circle, led by rapper WC.
 He is a credited co-contributor on the group's debut album Ain't a Damn Thang Changed, including on the single "Dress Code".